devkarim/discord-clone/README.md

 ## Overview

 This application is a clone of Discord so this is **not intended** for commercial use.
-This monorepo consists of two apps, web and backend.
+This monorepo consists of:

+- Backend app.
+- Web app.
+- Database package.
+- Models package.
+- tsconfig package.
+- Utils package.

 Visit the website from [here](https://discord-clone.karimwael.com).